-CHEM1215C: General Chemistry I-STEM major
+CHEM1215C: General Chemistry I Lecture and Laboratory for STEM Majors

 This course is intended to serve as an introduction to General Chemistry for students enrolled in science, engineering, and certain preprofessional programs.
 Students will be introduced to several fundamental concepts, including mole, concentration, heat, atomic and molecular structure, periodicity, bonding, physical states, stoichiometry, and reactions.
 Concurrent enrollment in CHEM 1215Z (laboratory) is required.